Top 100 Content Marketing Question: How closely should the topics of your content be tied to your company’s products?

 Whether you can succeed with content tied closely to your product depends on which category your product competes in — and what your buyers want most from content.

-If, in your category, buyers care most about the product, by all means offer product-centric content.
-But if buyers care more about other topics, not so much your product, take one of 3 different approaches.
+If, in your category, buyers care most about the product, by all means, offer product-centric content.
+But if buyers care more about other topics, not so much about your product, take one of 3 different approaches.

 To find out which content topics resonate best with buyers, perform buyer persona research.
 As you do the research, ask: do buyers care most about content tied closely to the product, to related topics, or to themselves?

 In some businesses, customers have a very tight bond with the product — even finding identity in it.
 In other categories, that’s not the case.

 Either way, your content marketing should always help buyers:

 - Become a subscriber to your content.

 - Get maximum benefits out of your product as a user.